Stories of Hope

 “Learn everything you can about your disease, ask questions of your doctor, track your own progress, be proactive, and don’t ignore new symptoms.”

-With the help of a nomination from IWMF President, Carl Harrington, I had the honor of becoming a Lymphoma Research Foundation (LRF) Ambassador in October 2015 – complete with media training by a public relations firm in Brooklyn, New York at the LRF 20th Annual North American Educational Forum on Lymphoma.
+With the help of a nomination from IWMF President, Carl Harrington, I had the honor of becoming a Lymphoma Research Foundation Ambassador in October 2015 – complete with media training by a public relations firm in Brooklyn, New York at the 20th Annual North American Educational Forum on Lymphoma.
 The other Ambassadors from across the country are truly devoted, inspiring, and accomplish awesome activities to expand awareness of the more than 70 lymphoma subtypes.
 The opportunity to spotlight the need for future research and bring attention to all cancers with community outreach and media exposure is exciting.

 My message to my fellow Waldenströmers is to become your own best health advocate.
 Learn everything you can about our disease, ask questions of your doctor, track your own progress, be proactive, and don’t ignore new symptoms.
 Next, see a Waldenström specialist or have your local oncologist consult with one.
 I have witnessed these steps make a dramatic difference to Waldenström patients many times over.